Misinformation on the virus is proving highly contagious

 Many of the claims in Immanuel’s video are widely disputed by medical experts.
 She has made even more bizarre pronouncements in the past, saying that cysts, fibroids and some other conditions can be caused by having sex with demons, that McDonald’s and Pokemon promote witchcraft, that alien DNA is used in medical treatments, and that half-human “reptilians” work in the government.

 Other baseless theories and hoaxes have alleged that the virus isn’t real or that it’s a bioweapon created by the U.S. or its adversaries.
-One hoaxfrom the outbreak’s early months claimed new 5G towers were spreading the virus through microwaves.
-Another popular story held that Microsoft founder Bill Gates plans to use COVID-19 vaccines to implant microchipsin all 7 billion humans on the planet.
+One hoax from the outbreak’s early months claimed new 5G towers were spreading the virus through microwaves.
+Another popular story held that Microsoft founder Bill Gates plans to use COVID-19 vaccines to implant microchips in all 7 billion people on the planet.

 A professionally made 26-minute video that alleges the government’s top infectious-disease expert, Dr. Anthony Fauci, manufactured the virus and shipped it to China was watched more than 8 million times before the platforms took action.
 The video, titled “Plandemic,” also warned that masks could make you sick — the false claim Facebook cited when it removed the video down from its site.